The language is often transmitted by parents to their children, but those who wish to study Arabic don't always have solutions at hand.

 NYU also presents its students with the opportunity of taking a Middle Eastern and Islamic Studies degree.

-You can also pair your Arabic classes with other language classes such as French or Spanish.
+You can also pair your arabic classes london (for example) with other language classes such as French or Spanish.

 To complete the inventory of different solutions available to you in the United States in order to learn Arabic, Superprof also recommends "online" learning.